-Ferrari prices are falling: Should value-conscious buyers avoid them?
+Ferrari prices are falling: Should value-focused buyers steer clear?

 2. Price trends in the mid-engine Ferrari market